getsentry/sentry-docs/README.md

 JavaScript SDK: {{ packages.version('sentry.browser.javascript') }}
 ```

 In this case, we expose ``packages`` as an instance of ``PackageRegistry`` which is why there is a `packages.version` function available.
+Additional, we expose a default context variable of ``page`` which contains the frontmatter of the given markdown node.
+For example, ``{{ page.title }}``.

-When a function call is invalid, or doesn't match something in the known scope, it will simple render it as a literal value instead.
+When a function call is invalid (or errors), or doesn't match something in the known scope, it will simple render it as a literal value instead.
 So for example:

 ```markdown
 setFingerprint('{{ default }}')